achrovisual/hl-rpi/services/smart_home/README.md

 ### Scrypted
 Scrypted is an open-source video integration platform that allows exposing of unsupported cameras to Apple HomeKit with support for HomeKit Secure Video (HKSV).

-### go2rtc
-go2rtc is an open-source camera streaming application that supports multiple protocols, including WebRTC, RTSP, RTMP, and more.
-It essentially acts as a stream proxy, taking video feeds from cameras and making them available in various formats.

 ## Deploying the services

 ## Set the environment file